Capital punishment in Sweden: Last public executions

 The last public executions in Sweden were carried out 18 May 1876.
 Both executions, by means of beheading, are supposed to have been carried out at the same time in the morning, at 7.
 The executed were Konrad Lundqvist Petterson Tector and Gustav Erikson Hjert and the executions were carried out at Stenkumla Backe near Visby and at Lidamon (near Malmköping).
 Both had been sentenced to death for the same crime, a failed robbery against a stagecoach two years earlier, which resulted in the murder of one of the passengers and the driver of the coach.
 The executions were carried out by Per Petter Christiansson Steineck and Johan Fredrik Hjort.

 Last use of method other than beheading

 The last time a method other than beheading was practiced was in 1836; the method used was hanging by the neck.
 Although it was not subsequently used, it remained available as a form of capital punishment until the Penal Code of 1864 removed that option.

 Last execution for other crime than murder

 The last time a death sentence was carried out for any other crime than murder was on 10 August 1853 when Mårten Persson was executed for aggravated assault at Rögla (near Ystad).
 The last execution carried out for a non-fatal assault was on 29 March 1837, when Anders Gustaf Lindberg was beheaded in Stockholm.

 Last execution for bestiality

-In 1778, the last known execution for bestiality in Sweden happened.
+The last known execution for bestiality in Sweden occurred in 1778.